Barrometer/EIE2-MIPS-Simulator/README.md

 This project was created by Tim Wu, Mayank Surana, and Edward Pickup

-To compile the project from source provided use the make file provided.
+To compile the project from source provided use the make file provided and run "make bin/mips_simulator"